-The mission of the Medical Laboratory Science program is to educate students who will function competently, creatively, responsibly, and collaboratively in a dynamic health care environment.
+The mission of the Clinical Laboratory Science program is to educate students who will function competently, creatively, responsibly, and collaboratively in a dynamic health care environment.

-The educational goals of the Medical Laboratory Science Program are:
+The educational goals of the Clinical Laboratory Science Program are:

-1) to prepare competent Medical Laboratory Scientists to function in the clinical laboratory science field at the baccalaureate level;
+1) to prepare competent scientists to function in the clinical laboratory science field at the baccalaureate level;

 2) to provide the student with a broad-based background to serve as a foundation for future growth and development;